corvin-koegler/english-portfolio/report/report_003.md

 ## Traditional Visualizations

 Traditional visualization tools for software architecture are manually created.
 They specifically serve as a previous step to actually writing code and help picking up on unwanted dependencies, architectural code smells and other architectural issues.
+For example it's easy to see if demeters law was followed because in an UML Class diagrams its easy to spot violating connections between classes.
+Especially in the early days it was significantly faster to work out the rough code structure before writing the first line of code.
+The owner of the product specified what the code should do and developers constructed the architecture around that.
+Lastly programmers typed the code and fixed any errors emerging.
+If the code worked as intended and was tested enough it was ready to ship on a physical medium.
+If afterwards issues emerged it was logistically hard to bring a patch to the customer.
 ### UML Diagrams

+UML (Class) diagrams are a great tool to design the architecture of a application.
+While unnecessary on smaller projects its a great way to iterate on it before existing code prevents changes.
+In UML Diagrams the future code gets structured in classes planning out architectural patterns, needed methods, coupling and communication between classes and instances.
+Afterwards most of the code writing is simple enough to get handled asynchronously because the interface and shape is already defined.
+They are a great tool for teachers to test the understanding of students about architectural patterns without having to
 ### Flow Charts
 ### Gnatt Diagrams
 ## Modern Visualizations